abelcarreras/PyQchem/docs/introduction.rst

 python dictionary that contains similar entries and can be used with the same analysis/visualization functions.

-The phylosophy of PyQChem is to build a homogenious input and output interface for the different methods implemented in Q-Chem to make the life of Q-Chem users easier.
+The philosophy of PyQChem is to build a homogeneous input and output interface for the different methods implemented in Q-Chem to make the life of Q-Chem users easier.